 I’ve tried and failed to recreate them in Photoshop on multiple occasions.
 I speculate the existence of a contract between Instagram* and the illuminati to make the filters impossible to reproduce.
 I know almost nothing about the illuminati but I do know this: their mysterious, triangular powers can distort the physics of light and therefore the way RGB colour is represented on phone and computer screens, which means that should our old friend Instagram have some kind of formula concocted by illuminati scientists to create a new series of colours on their platform that don’t exist anywhere else, they would be able to make filters that are impossible to reproduce.
 It’s really the only explanation.
 I prophesise a new molecule will be discovered in a few years as a result of this witchcraft, after the contract becomes public knowledge and Instagram is forced to reveal the particulars of its relationship with the illuminati and distance itself from the organisation.
 I could go on about the IG filters for this entire post but I’m aware it’s probably not interesting to anyone apart from me so let’s move swiftly on.

-Then there’s the behaviour on the ‘gram.
-If sociologists (and I mean actual academics, not couch sociologists like me) aren’t studying this stuff already, they should; you could fill a whole academic journal with this shit I swear.
-If you’re reading this you’re probably already aware of Instagram, but I’ll describe it to you as though you’re an alien and you have no idea what it is… in other words: my Dad.
-Instagram falls under the scope of ‘social media’, which is an umbrella term for platforms on the internet that are used to portray oneself online and network with other people.
-Instagram is a platform for sharing photos and is therefore geared toward photography.
-You ‘follow’ people to see their photos and they can ‘follow’ you.
-What I find fascinating is that it’s possible to create an entire alternate reality where you choose your friends (whether they’re people you know in ‘real life’ or not) use photos that represent you in a particular way (or aren’t even photos of you!) and adopt a persona that differs mildly or wildly from your day-to-day self.
-You could lead a double life – one in the real world and one online.
+With social media it’s possible to create an entire parallel life where you choose your friends (whether they’re people you know in the flesh or not) use photos that represent you in a particular way (or aren’t even photos of you!) and adopt a persona that differs mildly or wildly from your day-to-day self.
 This is the case on all forms of social media and everyone who uses it is at least subconsciously aware of the fact but I think over on Instagram this behaviour is on steroids.
-Again I reckon the filters are responsible, as their knack for making any old shit look amazing means average Joe can make his or her extremely mundane life look cool, exciting and fun.
+The filters are partially responsible, as their knack for making any old crap look good means anyone can make his or her life look cool, exciting and fun even if the total opposite is actually the case.
 Take a photo of your breakfast and add a filter and a caption about lifestyle – healthy living or how to kick ass or something along those lines – and you have yourself the classic Instagram post.
 And people love it.
-They eat that crap up (pun intended).
-But somehow we’ve all forgotten that it’s a photo of fucking porridge.
-Eating porridge does not make you important or give you the right to lecture other people on how they should be living their lives.
-Sorry to be the bearer of bad news.
-I know, I like porridge too.
-With cinnamon if possible.
+They eat that stuff up (pun intended).
+Yet, along the way we all forget that it’s literally a photo of porridge.
+Plain old boring porridge.
+Nothing exciting or groundbreaking.

-For whatever reason, probably because we’re sociable creatures and we want to be liked (where’s that academic journal at?) it is so easy to buy into this false reality when we’re scrolling through the ‘gram.
+It is so easy to buy into this false reality when scrolling through the ‘gram.
 I don’t know about you, but it makes me question my existence and wonder why my life is so dull, my clothes rubbish and why my hair simply will not cooperate.
 The thing is, those incredible travel photos or lifestyle shots or whatever are just one tiny moment in that person’s life; they probably took 150 photos to get the one shot, it’s highly edited, staged and planned, and and just out of the shot there are four wheelie bins, stray dogs humping and a six lane highway.
-Everyone has to do boring stuff in life (hang on a second, I already wrote about that) like the washing up and waiting in traffic, and even the apparently flawless girls of Instagram snore in their sleep and have a bowel movement every day, so think of that next time the ‘gram causes you to question your own life.
+Everyone has to do boring stuff in life (a topic I already covered) like the washing up and waiting in traffic, and even the apparently flawless girls of Instagram snore in their sleep and have a bowel movement every so often.
+Think of that next time the ‘gram causes you to question your own life.
 It’s all fake.
-Fake, I tell you.
-Is anyone else really bored of the fakeness?
-Just me?
+I’m so bored of it.

 I suppose this is where I tell you what my IG handle is so you can follow me.
 Or maybe I won’t.

 * Well, Facebook, I guess, seeing as they’re the scoundrels behind the ‘gram.
 Although is that really surprising?
 Facebook and the illuminati?
-I think we’ll all be shocked silly if Mark Zuckerburg turns out not to be at least related to lizards – second cousins or whatever – though in reality it’s probably 40% lizard and perhaps a bit Irish.
+I think we’ll all be shocked silly if Mark Zuckerburg turns out not to be at least related to lizards – second cousins or whatever.
+I’m gunna say probably 40% lizard and perhaps a bit Irish.